Pocket catheters are one of the most talked-about types of intermittent urinary catheters these days!

 Closed system catheters have attached collection bags, which gives you the freedom to self-cath wherever you have privacy, making it an ideal choice for those in wheelchairs, children, and those who are frequent travelers.

-There are some discreet closed system catheter products that offer even more privacy when you carry them with you, such as the Hollister VaPro Pocket Plus, the Hollister Advance Plus Pocket Catheter System, and the Rusch PocketPac Catheter Kit (pictured to the right), which includes insertion supplies to aid the catheterization experience (gauze, BZK antiseptic wipes, two vinyl gloves, underpad, and a refuse bag to dispose of the catheter when you’re done).
+There are some discreet closed system catheter products that offer even more privacy when you carry them with you, such as the Hollister VaPro Pocket Plus, the Hollister Advance Plus Pocket Catheter System, and the Rusch PocketPac Catheter Kit (pictured to the right).

 Many of the intermittent catheters we carry are of such high quality that you can roll it or curve the packaging inside your pocket without kinking the tube itself or damaging the catheter.

-The Glide was designed based on feedback from real users of catheters, and it’s a great option for people who want a discreet cathing experience with less mess.
+Designers of the Glide used feedback from real users of catheters to create a new catheter option on the market.
+This hydrophilic catheter is a great option for people who prefer a discreet cathing experience with less mess.

 Take a look at more great options in our catheter showcase today!